corllete/apos-ds/README.md

 Take a look at the [`packages/app` for example integration](packages/app), stories and "Material Design Components" implementation.

 Run `npm run dev` and open `http://localhost:3000/design-system`.
-Read the contents of the `Docs` section and inspect the code in `packages/app`.
+Read the stories (they are documented) and the special `Docs` stories category and inspect the code in `packages/app`.

 ## Where is the npm package?